Frances Tiafoe: 2024: US Open semifinal, Cincinnati final

 Tiafoe reached the semifinals at his home tournament, the Delray Beach Open, losing to third seed and compatriot Tommy Paul, the eventual runner-up.
 At the Miami Open he lost in the second round to Australian Christopher O'Connell, having received a bye at the tournament.

 At the U.S. Men's Clay Court Championships, where he was the defending champion, Tiafoe defeated James Duckworth, Jordan Thompson, and Luciano Darderi en route to his eighth career final and fourth on clay.
 He lost to top seed Ben Shelton in the first all-African-American men's singles tennis final in the Open Era.

 During the American Summer swing, he reached the semifinals for the first time in Washington upsetting top seed Andrey Rublev, his first top 10 win of the season, and first since 2022, before losing to eventual champion and fourth seed Sebastian Korda.
 Next he also reached the semifinals in Cincinnati for only the second time in his career at a Masters level, with wins over Alejandro Davidovich Fokina, 14th seed Lorenzo Musetti, Jiří Lehečka, winning on the sixth match point, and finally fifth seed Hubert Hurkacz by retirement, his 200th career win.
 He was the first American male player in the Cincinnati semifinals since John Isner in 2017.
-He reached his first Masters and biggest final of his career with a three-set stunning defeat of 15th seed Holger Rune, coming from behind in the third set and saving two match points.
+He reached his first Masters and biggest final of his career with a three-set stunning defeat of 15th seed Holger Rune, coming from behind in the third set and saving two match points, but he lost in straight sets to Jannik Sinner.

 At the US Open he reached a third consecutive quarterfinal with wins over Aleksandar Kovacevic, Alexander Shevchenko, 13th seed Ben Shelton in five sets, and 28th Alexei Popyrin in four sets, joining American players Pete Sampras, Andre Agassi and Andy Roddick in achieving the milestone.
 He reached the semifinals for the second time after the retirement of tenth seed Grigor Dimitrov in the fourth set, setting up an all all-American semifinal with Taylor Fritz, the first at a Grand Slam since 2005 at the US Open, when Andre Agassi and Robby Ginepri met.
 He would go on to lose in 5 sets.